zhukv98/DroneRadarMap/README.md

 - ISpecificDAO: Interface to gather weather and geolocation data of the specific park
 - OutsideWeatherFeed: Output database of the weather that is outputted
 - ParkDatabase: Database of the different parks
-- OutsideParkDatabase: Database of the different outside parks

 ## Product Backlog
  - Edward